 Getting car finance with bank statements is more straightforward than many people think.
-Whether you’re self-employed, have irregular income, or simply prefer using bank statements as your primary proof of income, lenders in Canada and the UK now accept this documentation for auto loans.
+Whether you’re self-employed, have irregular income, or simply prefer using bank statements as your primary proof of income, lenders now accept this documentation for auto loans.

 Why Lenders Accept Bank Statements for Car Finance